Yadav-Aayansh/Cyber-Attack-Detector/README.md

-# LogGuard Pro - Client-Side Security Log Analysis
+# Cyber Attack Detector - Client-Side Security Log Analysis

 A powerful, browser-based security log analysis tool that detects various types of cyber attacks and threats directly in your browser without requiring a backend server.